 If you buy a horse you should contact the passport issuing organisation (PIO) within 30 days.
 When your horse dies, the passport should be returned to the PIO within 30 days.

 How do I get a passport for my horse, pony or donkey?

 If you do not have any passport at all, we can organise for one to be issued.
-If you have a pure-bred horse and would like a breed society passport (for example the Shetland Pony Society), you can contact the society directly to obtained a passport application form.
-We can then complete the form and implant a microchip at your convenience for £65 when paid on the day with our usual prompt payment discount, plus any visit fee.
+If you have a pure-bred horse and would like a breed society passport (for example the Shetland Pony Society), you can contact the society directly to obtain a passport application form.
+We can then complete the form and implant a microchip at your convenience for £84 plus any visit fee.

-Alternatively we can supply PetId passports (which includes an identifying microchip with a full identification silhouette) for £90 when paid on the day with our usual prompt payment discount, plus any visit fee.
+Alternatively we can supply PetId passports (which includes an identifying microchip with a full identification silhouette) from £116.50 plus any visit fee.

 Please call the office on 01622 813700 if you would like more information.

 How do I know if my equine passport fulfills the passport regulations?

 All horse passports must have a section that confirms whether or not the horse is intended (or not intended) to enter the human food chain.
 Some older passports do not have these pages and if this section is not present you will need to go back to the PIO that produced that passport and ask for the section to be included.

 Should I sign Section IX in my equine passport?

 We RECOMMEND that you sign to say that your horse is NOT going for slaughter for human consumption.
 This allows administration of certain restricted medications, including phenylbutazone (“bute”, which includes Equipalazone and Danilon) and also other drugs (such as Prascend) without complicated record keeping and restrictions.